KarimKabbara00/Directory-Manager/README.md

 # Directory-Manager
-A directory management system that allows a company to separate employee access to information.
-Employees may be assigned to a directory and cannot access different directories’ information.
+A directory management system that enables the control of information access between different groups.
+Groups may be assigned to a directory and cannot access different directories’ information.
 Created using the Qt Framework for C++.

 ## Administrator Application